conviviality-cooperatives/conviviality-cooperatives.github.io/about.markdown

 **Does this mean that I  can contribute an article?**

 Yes!
 We invite and encourage contributions from others.
-If currently live in a co-op or have experience living in co-ops, feel free to pitch us on an idea.
-We'll let you know if it is the kind of thing we would post before you go through the trouble of writing it all up.
-You can reach us at info@conviviality-cooperatives.com.
+If currently live in a co-op or have experience living in co-ops, feel free to pitch us on an idea or send us a fully fleshed out piece.
+You can find [submission instructions here.](/submissions.html)

 ***